 How can Career Development Practitioners (CDPs) comply with standard ethical guidelines?

-- Abide by the legal and ethical principles and practices regarding reproducing copyrighted materials and use of standardised assessment instruments.
+- Abide by the legal and ethical principles and practices regarding reproducing copyrighted materials and use of psychological assessment instruments;

 - Abide by legal and professional credentialing and ethical standards regarding the protection and use of assessment outcomes; and